Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 • For care or treatment on the front of the body

-• When eating (head should be raised)
+• When eating (head must be raised)

-• For people with certain back problems
+• For certain back conditions

 Things to know:

-• Can put pressure on the back, heels, and head
+• Pressure on back, heels, and head

 30° Lateral Tilt Position